DigitalSurvival/Stage7/docs/configuration options.md

     rcdel <service> <runlevel>

   Parameters:
-    service  - Name of service to remove. runlevel - Runlevel to remove service from (usually not required).
+    service  - name of service to remove runlevel - runlevel to remove service from (usually not required)

 net - Sets up networking.